KoBeWi/Sapphire/README.md

   def missing?(entity)
   Checks if entity is removed

-  def find(block)
-  Searchs entitiy passing specified block

-  def find2(group,block)
+  def find(group) {block}
-  Searchs entitiy in given group passing specified block
+  Searchs entitiy passing specified block.
+If no group is given, it will process through all entities

   def flash(color,speed,starting)
   Makes simple flash effect